Are narcissists aware of their behaviour? Do they know the impact their selfish behaviour has on those around them?

-When you go to communicate with a narcissist because they are insincere exploitative people, you’re not going to get sincere communication with them.
+When you go to communicate with a narcissist because they are insincere exploitative people, you won’t get sincere communication with them.
 Instead, you’ll get the word salad tossed at you because they’re trying to hide the truth from you.
 After all, they believe you deserve what they’re doing to you because they didn’t get what they wanted. ( no one deserves abuse.)

 With other narcissists, it’s instinctive, through learned behaviour of what works for them, through their subconscious thought, it’s who they are, it’s how they get away with things.
-How they avoid taking responsibility, how they avoid being held accountable, how they pass responsibility over to others so the narcissist can avoid consequences of their behaviour, never learning, never growing, stick on a pattern of repeat.
+How they avoid taking responsibility, how they avoid being held accountable, and how they pass responsibility over to others so the narcissist can avoid the consequences of their behaviour, never learning, never growing, stick to a pattern of repeat.

 Narcissists believe they’re always right, meaning to a narcissist, everyone else is wrong.